The Restless Hidden Markov Bandit with Linear Rewards and Side Information: Introduction

 The restless hidden Markov bandit model with linear rewards is also related to stochastic linear bandits, which study the model in which at each time $t$ a decision maker chooses an action vector $\boldsymbol a_t$ from a predefined set and receives a reward that is a linear function of the action vector, i.e., $r_t=\left\langle\boldsymbol a_t,\boldsymbol \theta_t\right\rangle+w_t$, (see for example \cite{Auer:2003:UCB:944919.944941,Dani2008StochasticLO,doi:10.1287/moor.1100.0446,7472588}).
 It is assumed that $\boldsymbol \theta_t$ is unknown and that $w_t$ is a random noise.
 Using confidence bounds and optimism in face of uncertainty the aforementioned works derived expected regret bounds under several assumptions regarding the probability distributions of the vectors $\boldsymbol \theta_t$ and the noise $w_t$, and the action set of the decision maker.
+Another related model is the contextual bandit model with expected linear rewards \cite{10.1145/1772690.1772758,pmlr-v15-chu11a,DBLP:journals/corr/Zhou15c} where at each time instant the reward of arm $b$ in a set of arms $\mathcal{B}$ is a random function $r_{t,b}=\left\langle\boldsymbol a_{t,b},\boldsymbol \theta\right\rangle+w_t$.
+The vector $\boldsymbol a_{t,b}$ is a context vector that is revealed to the decision maker at each time $t$ before choosing an arm $b$ to play, and $\boldsymbol\theta$ is an unknown vector that the decision maker tries to estimate (exploration) while aiming at maximizing the total reward (exploitation).

 The restless hidden Markov bandit model with linear rewards is also related to the restless Markov bandits investigated, for example, in \cite{6120273,ORTNER201462,Meshram2017,8695066}.
 In this setup, the process that governs the arms constantly evolves regardless of which arm is pulled.
 We note that our model is different from \cite{Meshram2017} since our setup assumes that the Markov chain that governs the system states is common to all arms, however, the arm selection affects the reward received for the current system state.
 Another relevant model is the partially observed Markov decision process (POMDP) \cite{Kaelbling1998PlanningAA,10.2307/40538383}.
 In this model, a decision maker aims to maximize its expected accumulative reward and has to balance its desire to increase the immediate reward with the benefits of improving the belief of the unknown state of the system.
 Other related POMDP models include \cite{969499,1200155,7799449}.
 The works \cite{969499,1200155} consider a tracking problem with independent objects and uses an approximated Gittins index approach for finding policies.
 In \cite{7799449} an information acquisition and sequential belief refinement with a finite number of possible actions is considered.
 Finally, our model is also related to the Gaussian mixture models for the multi-armed contextual bandit model considered in \cite{Urteaga2018NonparametricGM} in which the reward distributions are approximated using nonparametric Gaussian mixture models.
 A notable difference is, however, that since the structure of the reward function is known to be linear in our model, we estimate the probability distribution of the system instead of estimating the reward distribution for each action.